 Welcome to the Internal Medicine Residency

 Our Internal Medicine Residency Program strives to provide an outstanding educational experience in an environment that assures a balance between academic and clinical activities.
-Our unique, highly diverse patient population exposes our residents to varied clinical experiences.
+Our unique, highly diverse patient population exposes our residents to varied clinical experiences, including over 23,000 ambulatory care visits per year.
 Graduates of our program are well-prepared to explore and enhance the clinical field.

 Graduates of our medical residency achieve an excellent pass rate on the American Board of Internal Medicine Certifying Examination